Darwinkel/darwinkel.net/_drafts/2025-07-12-end-of-season-report.md

 - 10kg of chalk pellets
 - And 420L of bio planting soil to top it all off

-Mulching was done at TODO.
+Mulching was done at 2025-08-04 with 500l.
+Don't get mulch from the Praxis; it contains some traces plastic and glass.